Website Manager

 _______________________________________________________________________________________________________________________________________

-Section I: League Officers, League Standards, Members, Governing Body, Jamboree, Play-offs, Super Bowl, and Game Times
+Section I: League Officers, League Standards, Members, Executive Board, Jamboree, Play-offs, Super Bowl, and Game Times

 1. The League Officers will consist of a Corporate President, League President, Vice President, Secretary and Treasury.
-The above officers also make up the Board of Directors of the League and 1t is their responsibility to enforce the league's Rules as written and handle-any issues that may arise until they can be addressed by a written rule.
+The above officers also make up the Executive Board of the League and it is their responsibility to enforce the league's Rules as written and handle any issues that may arise until they can be addressed by a written rule.
 Additionally, it is their responsibility to ensure that the integrity of the League and its product is maintained and that all enforcements are fair, equitable and consistent in respect to each member community of the League.

 3. League community members with their colors: